WVURAIL/dspira/_posts/2021-07-04-Simple_Spectrometer.md

 categories: ['Software Setup']
 order: 9
 meta_description: "Build a simple radio astronomy spectrometer in GNU Radio.
 Follow introductory lessons and connect the processing blocks into a flowgraph."
+equipment: "GNU Radio and the linked lesson PDFs.
+The waveform exercises need no receiver; live telescope input requires an SDR."
+preparation: "Begin with the introductory waveform lessons.
+Review FFTs and filters before building the spectrometer."
 ---